dylansheils/PolyBot/README.md

   4) Name and Context Parsing
   5) LinkedIn Scraping and Credential Verification
   6) E-Mailing Interface
+  7) Sentiment Analysis using Markov Chain + Vader Lexicon
+  8) Redudancy Analysis using PySimilar's Cosine Statistic

 Upcoming Features:
-  1) Sentement Analysis
-  2) RPI Directory Scraping
+  1) RPI Directory Scraping
-  3) Reference Counting
+  2) Reference Counting
-  4) Modifiable Style Guide File
+  3) Modifiable Style Guide File

 To try it out, send an email WITH A SUBJECT to thebest.polybot@gmail.com